clw8/sarah-portfolio/README.txt

 How to use

 Running build.js with node build.js does the following:
-Comüiles files from the /view folder and puts them in the root ( on the same level as the build.js file ) Creates a file called global--production.css at the root Javascript is compiled from the /js folder to the /dist folder
+Compiles files from the /view folder and puts them in the root ( on the same level as the build.js file ) Creates a file called global--production.css at the root Javascript is compiled from the /js folder to the /dist folder